 The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
-[For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 89.]
+All cell phones must be stowed away, either in a purse, binder, in the student's locker or in a pocket where it cannot be seen, noncompliance can result in a discipline referral.
+[For graphing calculator applications on computing devices, see Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 92.]